Vote Christopher Hoyt For State Senate From Rutland County! :)

 the district’s taxpayers $64,000 or so--giving that $8,000

-tax credit an 800% return on investment.
+tax credit a huge return on investment.
 I remember one

 year, pre-Act 46, where just one family with four children